-The 2015 Performance Plan sets forth the conditions and criteria for the allocation of Free Shares under the 2015 Performance Plan, pursuant to Articles L. 225-197-1 et seq. of the French Commercial Code and to the authorization granted by the shareholders' meeting of the Company dated October 23, 2015.
+The Performance Based Plan sets forth the conditions and criteria for the grant of Restricted Stock Units under the Performance Based Plan, pursuant to Articles L. 225-197-1 et seq. of the French Commercial Code and to the authorization granted by the shareholders' meeting of the Company dated October 23, 2015.

-The purposes of the 2015 Performance Plan are:
+The purposes of the Performance Based Plan are: